Flags-In Ceremony at Arlington National Cemetery honors fallen servicemembers

 “We take our time doing it.
 We ensure that everybody who is buried here is getting the proper honor bestowed upon them.
 It’s a very big deal,” Mitchell said.

-They hope the gesture serves as a tribute for those who made the ultimate sacrifice and as a reminder for why they did it.
+They hope the gesture serves as a tribute to those who made the ultimate sacrifice.

-Staff Sergeant Robin Barnhill says this weekend she wants everyone to be thinking about the real meaning behind Memorial Day.
+Staff Sergeant Robin Barnhill says she wants everyone to be thinking about the real meaning behind Memorial Day.